December 31st

 Ants gather grains continuously; bees tirelessly collect honey from flowers.
 The greedy hoard money and wealth incessantly.

 If we really think about it, what happens in nature to the ants and the bees is exactly what happens to stingy people.
 As a result of their hard work and perseverance, the ants are able to build their ant hill.
 They collect enough food to feed the whole colony and then some!
 But one fine day, a snake enters the hole and destroys everything, along with the colony.
 Similarly, honeybees work constantly to build their hive and make sweet honey.
-However, one day a human being or animal (i.e., bear) will bring down the whole hive along with all the bees, just for acquiring the honey.
+However, one day a human being or animal (i.e., a bear) will bring down the whole hive along with all the bees just to acquire the honey.
+Neither the ants nor the bees enjoy their own hard work!

 pada vigrahaH: